CH-Webdev/React-Admin-App/README.md

 3. Multiples pages including an orders page, an employees pages, and a customers page.

-4. Applications including a fully functional Calendar, a Kanban app to manage work flow, a text editor, and a color picker which provides a hexadecimal color value and a rgba value.
+4. Applications including a fully functional Calendar, a Kanban app to manage work flow, a text editor, and a color picker which provides a hexadecimal color value and an rgba value.

+5. Lastly, 8 different, interactive graph chats of data.